bewrrrie/NetworkPlanningCSharp/README.md

 # NetworkPlanningCSharp
 Critical path method (CPM) implementation with GUI.
+Compiled using `mcs` command, ran using `mono` command on linux.